8 Habits of Highly Effective Product Leaders

 This is a great example of leading with "context over control".

-Another example was a startup I worked in where every Friday we would end the week with a whole-team meeting where we would talk about all the details of the business from:
+Another example was a startup I worked in where every Friday we would have an all-hands and go through all details of the business.

 “Radical transparency fosters goodness in so many ways, for the same reasons that bad things are more likely to take place behind closed doors.” – Ray Dalio, Principles: Life and Work